cheapjack/MoT/README.md

     mc = minecraft.Minecraft.create(server.address)

 Other unfinished more detailed setup guides and resources are on the [Minecraft of Things](http://minecraftofthings.tumblr.com/resources) but updating, simplifying and migrating to the Wiki in due course

+You can also play with all of the code in Martin O'Hanlon and David Whale's excellent book **Adventures in Minecraft** which you can get from [the Wiley publishers' website](http://eu.wiley.com/WileyCDA/Section/id-823690.html)

+To make it work with our setup remember to just add the server module

+    import server

+And add `(server.address)` to the mc object to make sure you send your API calls to the CloudMaker server

+Of course you also need to be playing minecraft `v1.7.9` to see what's happening!

 ###Shrimps